ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter24.md

 “What?!”
 Wèi WúXiàn was shocked.
 “Do I have to?”
 It seemed to him that Lán WàngJī had more than one or two tricks up his sleeve.

-Lán WàngJī simply replied, “Yes,” with his eyes burning hot, while his voice remained calm.
+Lán WàngJī simply replied, “Yes,” with his eyes burning with desire, while his voice remained calm.

 Inwardly, Wèi WúXiàn said to himself, “I should just do what he says.
 After all, I was the one who provoked him in the first place.”